laravel/docs/prompts.md

 The closure will receive the text that has been typed by the user so far and must return an array of options.
 If you return an associative array then the selected option's key will be returned, otherwise its value will be returned instead.

-You may also include placeholder text:
+You may also include placeholder text and an informational hint:

 ```php
 $id = search(